PencilCode/reference/documents/turtle/animation.html.md

 ### Example 2: Two Turtles, Same Code

 Let's try creating another turtle named `t`, and using the the same code for both turtles, albiet in the reverse direction (moving in a "U" pattern).
+Let's also make `t` red for clarity.

 <pre class="examp">
+t = new Turtle red
 rt 90
 fd 200
 lt 90
 fd 200
-t = new Turtle
+t.lt 90
+t.fd 200
 t.rt 90
-t.fd 200
-t.lt 90
 t.fd 200
 </pre>